 The Rule of Thirds

 We’ll start with a really simple concept, but one that people often forget about whilst composing a photo.
-It its base level, the rule of thirds is a technique in which you imagine your image split into 9 equal parts (IMAGE LINK BELOW), by doing this you can see 4 key points at each crossroads intersection.
+It its base level, the rule of thirds is a technique in which you imagine your image split into 9 equal parts (see below), by doing this you can see 4 key points at each crossroads intersection.
 The idea being that if you place the main subject of your photos in the top, bottom, left or right box you’ll get a well composed image.
 So essentially, avoid the middle box.

 You may not know this, but the rule of thirds is such a great tool for photographers that most DSLRs actually have a rule of thirds option to select whilst your taking a photo so you can see the grid whilst shooting – now you’ve got no excuse to forget it!